Notices and Notifications

 There has been a change or update to the lot dimensions of your property, such as frontage and/or depth.

-The municipal address and/or legal description of your property has been updated or changed.
+The legal description of your property has been updated or changed.

 Update to school support